How to Choose a Tumble Dryer: UK Buyer Guide

 Vented

-Can still suit some homes, but only when the setup makes that route practical.
+Can suit some homes, but only when external venting is practical and the setup makes sense.

-Step 2: choose the right size for your household
+Choose the right drum size for your household

 7kg to 8kg